najeira/flutter-store-builder/README.md

 ### SubjectProvider

-Use `SubjectProvider<T>` to provide subject and its value to descendants.
+Use `SubjectProvider<T>` to provide the subject and its value to descendants.

 It is bound to `StoredSubject<T>` in the `Store` that identified by type and id.